Ninlives/minecraft.nix/README.md

 Inspired by [this thread](https://discourse.nixos.org/t/minecraft-launcher-in-pure-nix-all-mc-versions/3937?u=ninlives), this flake contains derivations of both vanilla and fabric edition (if available) for all versions of minecraft.

-(Old versions are not fully tested, feel free to file a issue if your encounter problems.)
+(Old versions are not fully tested, feel free to file an issue if you encounter problems.)

 # USAGE